Calendar Icon Nov 06, 2023 RSS Submit a Story

-As the world looks toward a future in space, a two-year Grand Challenges grant from Nebraska's Office of research and Economic Development is supporting biological systems engineering researchers Santosh Pitla, Yufung Ge and David Jones in their quest to boldly go where no one has gone before and establish the first center for space agriculture at the University of Nebraska-Lincoln.
+As the world looks toward a future in space, a two-year Grand Challenges grant from Nebraska's Office of Research and Innovation is supporting biological systems engineering researchers Santosh Pitla, Yufung Ge and David Jones in their quest to boldly go where no one has gone before and establish the first center for space agriculture at the University of Nebraska-Lincoln.

 Their long-term goal is about as grand as it gets: finding ways to sustainably grow food on space stations, the moon, Mars and other celestial bodies that might eventually sustain legions of the human kind.
 To do it, they formed the Consortium of Space, Policy, Agriculture, Climate and Extreme Environment — SPACE2, for short.